PatrickBziuk/seez/src/content/pages/tech-stack/tech-stack-en.md

 ---
 title: Tech Stack
 language: en
-description: "An overview of the technology stack used to build this website, including Astro, TypeScript, Tailwind CSS, and modern JAMstack deployment practices."
+description: 'An overview of the technology stack used to build this website, including Astro, TypeScript, Tailwind CSS, and modern JAMstack deployment practices.'
 authors:
   - authors/seez
 tags: